|Nutrition Facts (per serving)|

 Make a Better Red Beer

-If you happen to have a bloody Mary mix in the refrigerator, go ahead and use that.
-Everything you need is right there and you'll get a very flavorful drink.
+Spice it up: You also can dress up this drink's flavor in the same way you would a bloody mary.
+If you happen to have a bloody mary mix in the refrigerator, go ahead and use that.
+Everything you need is right there, and you'll get a very flavorful drink.

 Should you opt for the straight pour of tomato juice, don't skip the salt.
 It marries the two flavors together, which is why bartenders will often give you a salt shaker when you order a red beer.
 Just a pinch will do and be sure not to overdo it because it can quickly become too salty.